burnpiro/erdem.pl/content/posts/2019/2019-07-24-Id-Symbols-really-useful/Is-Symbols-really-useful.md

 ### Conclusion

 Now you understand how powerful and useful Symbols might be.
-Probably you're going to use built-in Symbols more often then defining your own.
+Probably you're going to use built-in Symbols more often than defining your own.
 But library creators (like you :P ) have another way for users to extend library functionality.